Hedwiges Maduro

-Hedwiges Eduard Martinus Maduro (born 13 February 1985) is a Dutch professional football coach and former player who is currently without a club after being fired as the head coach of Eredivisie club Almere City.
-Mainly a defensive midfielder during his playing career, he could also operate as a central defender, where he started his career at Ajax at the age of 19.
+Hedwiges Eduard Martinus Maduro (born 13 February 1985) is a Dutch professional football coach and former player.
+A defensive midfielder by trade, he was also deployed as a central defender, emerging from the academy of Ajax and making his senior debut for the club at the age of 19.

-He spent several seasons in La Liga, mainly with Valencia, where he appeared in 113 competitive games and won the 2008 Spanish Cup.
-He also competed professionally in Greece and Cyprus.
+Maduro spent the majority of his club career in La Liga, most notably with Valencia, for whom he made over 100 competitive appearances and won the 2008 Copa del Rey.
+He later played in the top divisions of Greece and Cyprus before retiring in 2018.

-A Dutch international in the 2000s, Maduro represented the country at the 2006 World Cup.
+A Dutch international during the 2000s, Maduro earned 18 caps and was part of the Netherlands squad at the 2006 FIFA World Cup.

+After retiring from playing, Maduro moved into coaching.
+Following roles in youth and assistant positions, he served as head coach of Almere City during the first half of the 2024–25 season.
+He was dismissed in December 2024.

 Club career

 Ajax

 Maduro was born in Almere, Flevoland.
 At Ajax, he was voted as the Amsterdam club's brightest emerging talent in the 2003–04 season, and made his Eredivisie debut in the following campaign, his debut in the competition coming against Roda JC on 27 February 2005 in a 2–1 away win.